rlorenzini/hackathon/readme.md

-# H-Town Hub Bub!
+# H-Town Hubbub!
-**H-Town Hub Bub! is a 24 hour project designed by Richard Lorenzini, Gregory Priznar, Shaun Colley, Kanwal Kazmi, Kevin Peery, and Sean Wyse.
+**H-Town Hubbub! is a 24 hour project designed by Richard Lorenzini, Gregory Priznar, Shaun Colley, Kanwal Kazmi, Kevin Peery, and Sean Wyse.
 The project was designed during a Houston Hackathon event.**
 <p>The website is live <a href="https://optimistic-yonath-25c712.netlify.com/">HERE.</a> </p>